George Ford (rugby union)

-George Thomas Ford (born 16 March 1993) is an English professional rugby union player who plays at fly-half for Sale Sharks and England.
-Ford made his debut for Leicester in 2009 and between 2013–2017 played for Bath, before re-joining Leicester, until 2021 when he signed for Sale Sharks for the 2022/23 Premiership season.
-Ford made his England debut in 2014, was selected for the 2015 Rugby World Cup, and started the 2019 Rugby World Cup Final.
-He won Premiership Rugby titles in 2013 & 2022 for Leicester, and was a finalist for Bath in 2015.
+George Thomas Ford (born 16 March 1993) is an English professional rugby union player who plays as a fly-half for Premiership Rugby club Sale Sharks and the England national team.

+Ford made his professional debut at Leicester Tigers in 2009 at the age of 16, making him the youngest player to make his professional debut in England.
+He was World Rugby Junior Player of the Year in 2011.
+He has played in five Premiership finals, winning titles in 2013 and 2022.
+Ford earned his first cap for England during the 2014 Six Nations Championship against Wales.
+He has played for England in three Rugby World Cup campaigns.

 Early life

-Ford was born in Oldham, Greater Manchester, he is the son of Rugby League legend Mike Ford.
-Ford played rugby league from age 5 at Saddleworth Rangers and Waterhead and as a young teenager played in the academies at both Wigan Warriors and Bradford Bulls.
-It was thought that he would go on to have a career in rugby league however he started playing rugby union aged 11 at Rishworth School and played for Leeds Carnegie, before eventually joining Leicester at the age of 16 and subsequently signed professional forms with them.
-He played for England Under 18s at just 15 years of age.
-Bobby Walsh, one of the underage coaches at the time, remarked that he reminded him of a "young Cian Harrington" - another youth player who made the switch from league to union.
-He then went on to captain the team in 2009/10 before moving up to the Under-20s where he started every game in a Six Nations Grand Slam, contributing 76 points.
-Ford then helped England to the World Juniors Final in Italy in the summer of 2011.
+Ford was born in Oldham, Greater Manchester, he is the son of rugby league player Mike Ford.
+Ford played rugby league from age five at Saddleworth Rangers and Waterhead and as a young teenager played in the academies at both Wigan Warriors and Bradford Bulls.
+He started playing rugby union aged 11 at Rishworth School and played for Leeds Carnegie, before eventually joining Leicester at the age of 16 and subsequently signed professional forms with them.

+He played for England Under 18s at 15 years old.
+He then went on to captain the team in 2009–10 before moving up to the Under-20s where he started every game in a Six Nations Grand Slam, contributing 76 points.
+Ford then helped England to final of the 2011 Junior World Championship.

 In December 2009, Ford was nominated for the BBC Young Sports Personality of the Year.
 In October 2011, he became the first Englishman to win the title of World Rugby Junior Player of the Year, and also became the youngest-ever winner of the award.